Want to browse some retro Manchester City shirts? Read on…

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

-With over 80 Manchester City shirts ranging from 1989 to the present day there is a great selection to choose from.
+With over 80 Manchester City shirts ranging from the 80s to the present day there is a great selection to choose from.

-They include the 2003-04 home shirt (above) worn by the likes of Robbie Fowler, Shaun Wright-Phillips and Steve McManaman.
+They include the 2003-04 home shirt (above left) worn by the likes of Robbie Fowler, Shaun Wright-Phillips and Steve McManaman.
 Managed by Kevin Keegan they finished 16th in the Premiership, but did thrash rivals Man United 4-1.

 This was City’s first season at the new City of Manchester Stadium and also saw one of the most remarkable FA Cup comebacks ever when, in the Fourth Round, they trailed Spurs 3-0 at half-time and went down to ten men when Joey Barton was sent off before incredibly coming back to win 4-3 in the second-half!

-This was the shirt worn the season Abu Dhabi based investment company ADUG completed the take over of the club and their dramatic rise to the top again really began.
+This was the retro football shirt worn the season Abu Dhabi based investment company ADUG completed the take over of the club and their dramatic rise to the top again really began.

 Robinho was one of the first big money signings to come in to the club during this season costing £32million from Real Madrid, other big signings included Jo for £18million, Nigel De Jong for £16million, Craig Bellamy for £14million and Wayne Bridge for £10million.